Matthew Morgenstern: Career

 From 2002 to 2013, he performed research and taught at the University of Haifa.
 From 2011 to 2012, he spent a sabbatical as a visiting professor at the Free University of Berlin.
 Today, he is employed as a full professor in the Department of Hebrew Culture at Tel Aviv University.

 Research

 Matthew Morgenstern is engaged in various fields of Semitic studies, especially Aramaic studies.
 His main focus is on Eastern Aramaic dialects, especially Jewish Babylonian Aramaic and Classical Mandaic.
 He is involved in the study of Mandaean manuscripts, as well as the photography, digitization, transcription, and translation of incantation bowls and amulets.

-Morgenstern is currently working on a new dictionary of Mandaic.
+Morgenstern is currently working on a new dictionary of Mandaic, as well as on the digitization, transcription, and analysis of various Mandaic manuscripts.
+Since 2013, he has collaborated with Rafid al-Sabti to archive and digitize the Rbai Rafid Collection (RRC).

 Organizations

 In 2013, Matthew Morgenstern co-founded the Society for Mandaean Studies, of which he is an elected board member.